Home / Blog / Business financial ratios

 What are business financial ratios?

-Importance of financial ratios for decision-making
+Why financial ratios matter for decision-making

 Key categories of financial ratios

-Liquidity ratios for assessing short-term stability
+Liquidity ratios: measuring short-term financial stability

 Current ratio = current assets / current liabilities